-- Ensuring that they know their responsibilities as outlined in Bill 3, Sabrina's Law, and that they are knowledgeable about this Administrative Procedure as well as the Prevalent Medical Conditions Administrative Procedure. - Being aware of all students with life-threatening allergies in the school via the Plan of Care provided by the school administration. - Participating in annual training related to life-threatening allergic reactions, via the Board's Learning Management System. - Reviewing the contents of the Plan of Care for any student with whom they have direct contact. - Sharing information on a student's signs and symptoms with other students, if outlined in the Plan of Care. - Following strategies that reduce the risk of student exposure to causative agents in classrooms, common school areas, and extracurricular activities, in accordance with the student's Plan of Care. - Supporting a student's daily or routine management and responding to medical incidents and medical emergencies that occur during school, as outlined in the student's Plan of Care. - Supporting inclusion by allowing students with prevalent medical conditions to perform daily or routine management activities in a school location (e.g., classroom), as outlined in their Plan of Care, while being aware of confidentiality and the dignity of the student.
+- Ensuring that they know their responsibilities as outlined in Bill 3, Sabrina's Law, and that they are knowledgeable about this Administrative Procedure as well as the Prevalent Medical Conditions Administrative Procedure. - Being aware of all students with life-threatening allergies in the school via the Plan of Care for Prevalent Medical Conditions forms provided by the school administration. - Participating in annual training related to life-threatening allergic reactions, via the Board's Learning Management System. - Reviewing the contents of the Plan of Care for any student with whom they have direct contact. - Sharing information on a student's signs and symptoms with other students, if outlined in the Plan of Care.

-- Enabling students with prevalent medical conditions to participate in school to their full potential, as outlined in their Plan of Care. - Leaving appropriate student Plan of Care information for occasional staff replacing them, in a prominent and accessible format. - Discussing life-threatening allergies and how to avoid these reactions with their classes, in age-appropriate terms, including: - o Encouraging students not to share lunches or trade snacks. - Choosing allergy-safe foods for classroom/school events. - Reinforcing with all students the importance of hand washing before and after eating. - The importance of cleaning surfaces after eating. - Covering/removing garbage containers to reduce the risk of insect-induced anaphylaxis. - Washing and disinfecting tables, other areas, equipment, and materials that are used by students with life-threatening allergies, as required. - Ensuring that the student's second EpiPen® is taken on field trips and excursions for emergency purposes.
+- Following strategies that reduce the risk of student exposure to triggers or causative agents in classrooms, common school areas, and extracurricular activities, in accordance with the student's Plan of Care. - Supporting a student's daily or routine management and responding to medical incidents and medical emergencies that occur during school, as outlined in the student's Plan of Care. - Supporting inclusion by allowing students with prevalent medical conditions to perform daily or routine management activities in a school location (e.g., classroom), as outlined in their Plan of Care, while being aware of confidentiality and the dignity of the student. - Enabling students with prevalent medical conditions to participate in school to their full potential, as outlined in their Plan of Care. - Being involved in the review of the school Anaphylaxis Prevention and Management Plan annually. - Leaving appropriate student Plan of Care information for occasional staff replacing them, in a prominent and accessible format. - Discussing life-threatening allergies and how to avoid these reactions with their classes, in age-appropriate terms, including: - o Encouraging students not to share lunches or trade snacks. - o Choosing allergy-safe foods for classroom/school events. - Reinforcing with all students the importance of hand washing before and after eating. - o The importance of cleaning surfaces after eating. - Covering/removing garbage containers to reduce the risk of insect-induced anaphylaxis. - Washing and disinfecting tables, other areas, equipment, and materials that are used by students with life-threatening allergies, as required. - Ensuring that the student's second EpiPen® is taken on field trips and excursions for emergency purposes.